There are no particular restrictions for foreigners acquiring fixed assets in Estonia and the legal processes are fairly

 Estonia’s main international airport is located in Tallinn, the nearest European capital to Asia.
 There is another international airport in Tartu.
 Regional airports are located in Kuressaare, Kärdla and Pärnu.

 The country has a well-developed port infrastructure.
 The ports are ice-free and easily navigable all year round.
 Railway connections allow cargo delivery from seven ports.
 In addition there are free trade zones located at three of the major ports – Muuga, Sillamäe, Paldiski.
 The full list of ports, including those serving vessels more than 24 meters in length can be found in the Port Register.

 The rail infrastructure is going to develop rapidly in the following years.
 Estonia’s current rail gauge is compatible with the railway networks in Eastern Europe and Russia.
 In the following years, an additional rail connection will link Estonia with Central and Western Europe.
 The project, called Rail Baltic, is one of the biggest investments in the years to come in improving the travel opportunities of Estonian people as well as developing business and trade, tourism and the exchange of goods.
 The railway route will ensure speeds of up to 249 km/h (passenger) / 120 km/h (freight) and will provide the opportunity to travel comfortably and quickly to Latvia and Lithuania, Central Europe, and further.
 An interactive map of the future rail network with additional details on the current status of its components can be found here.

 There is a number of industrial parks with pre-developed infrastructure that welcome manufacturing and logistics companies.
 The parks have a lot to offer to different businesses and developers – tenants receive a wide choice of premises and services and, in many cases, the possibility to customise their site section to their specific needs.

 These are some of the largest industrial parks in Estonia:

-There are four free trade zones in different parts of Estonia that are logistically in great locations near highways, railways and ports.
+There are three free trade zones in different parts of Estonia that are logistically in great locations near highways, railways and ports.